Contextuality from the vacuum: Discussion

 In this article, we propose an extension of the canonical entanglement harvesting protocol to study the harvesting of another resource: contextuality.
 Concretely, we show that an initially noncontextual two-qutrit state acquires contextuality after locally interacting with the vacuum of a quantum field.
 The set of measurements with respect to which we show contextuality is the Heisenberg-Weyl group of two qutrits, and the measure of contextuality used is the contextual fraction.

-While the emergence of magic is a qualitative, binary property essential for surpassing the stabilizer formalism, a higher contextual fraction acts as a quantitative measure of the state's nonclassicality and its operational utility.
-Specifically, a greater contextual fraction signifies a more pronounced departure from classical hidden variable models, which is directly linked to the state's resilience and potential for enhanced performance in tasks like quantum communication, randomness certification, etc \cite{Amaral2019, gupta_quantum_2023, schmid_contextual_2018, hu_self-testing_2023, um_experimental_2013, um_randomness_2020}.
+A greater contextual fraction signifies a more pronounced departure from classical hidden variable models, which is directly linked to the state's resilience and potential for enhanced performance in tasks like quantum communication, randomness certification, etc \cite{Amaral2019, gupta_quantum_2023, schmid_contextual_2018, hu_self-testing_2023, um_experimental_2013, um_randomness_2020}.
 This suggests that tailoring the interactions with the field could be a viable method for engineering states not just to be magical, but to be optimally equipped for specific quantum information processing applications where a greater degree of non-classicality is a resource.

 Possible extensions of our work are, for instance, investigations in flat spacetime dimensions different than 1+3, curved spacetimes, coupling the qutrits to other quantum fields, or considering higher-dimensional odd prime qudits.
-Moreover, we have not surveyed our parameter space for optimization, so an interesting proposal would be to understand what ranges for each detector parameter would increase the contextual fraction harvested, in the same vein as done in \cite{Pozas-Kerstjens:2015gta} for entanglement harvesting.
+Moreover, we have not surveyed our parameter space for optimization, so an interesting proposal would be to understand what ranges for each detector parameter would increase the contextual fraction harvested, in the same vein as done in Ref.~\cite{Pozas-Kerstjens:2015gta} for entanglement harvesting.
 A comparison between the optimal detector parameters for harvesting entanglement and those for harvesting contextuality would be particularly interesting, since some of our findings mirror the behavior observed in harvested entanglement, while others deviate from it.
 For instance, we find that, keeping $R/T$ fixed (i.e., for finite size detectors), gapless detectors can harvest contextuality and magic, which is not the case when the resource is entanglement \cite{pozas-kerstjens_degenerate_2017}.
 On the other hand, larger detectors harvest less contextuality, which agrees with the case of entanglement \cite{Pozas-Kerstjens:2015gta}.